Benno-K/dovecot/README.md

  parameter file.
 The error
  message in the mail
  logfile was pretty clear
- about that complaining
+ about that, complaining
  "key too short".

  Several posts in the
  Internet suggested to
  reduce the security level
  to 1 again. *That is a
+ bad idea*
+ (even if it works)
- bad idea* as it weakens
+ as it weakens
  the swcurity of *ALL*
  SSL/TLS connections, not
  only for dovecot.